Rowlinsons Banner Image

 Since March 2014 same-sex couples have been able to marry in the UK.
 The process of converting a civil partnership into a marriage is relatively simple.

 In England and Wales, you make an appointment with your local registrar to convert your civil partnership to a marriage.
-At the registry office you, your partner and the registrar will sign the declaration.
+At the registry office you will both sign the declaration.
 The conversion will be registered, and a marriage certificate issued.

 Process of dissolving a civil partnership